prabhath6/NoVarExtension/readme.md

    - Click "Download" and follow the instructions to install the extension.

 2. **From GitHub**:
-   - Clone the repository: `git clone https://github.com/yourusername/NoVar.git`
+   - Find the VSIX file the [repository](https://github.com/prabhath6/NoVarExtension/releases)
-   - Open the solution in Visual Studio.
+   - Download the file.
-   - Build the solution and install the extension.
+   - Install the extension.

 ## Workflow